 wind-driven upwelling, and water circulation contribute to its high primary production [4, 5, 6, 7].
 This productivity supports significant fish resources [8] that seabirds rely on for food [9].
 Seabirds travel from colonies as far as 500 km away to forage in these waters [6, 9], highlighting the conservation importance of this area beyond the Gulf itself.

 Mediterranean seabird community is characterized by a low species richness but a high degree of endemism [10].
-Furthermore, some species, and subspecies that use the Gulf of Lion are considered threatened either at the national or global level, such as the Yelkouan shearwater, Balearic shearwater, and European storm petrel.
+Furthermore, some species, and subspecies that use the Gulf of Lion are considered threatened either at the national or global level, such as the Yelkouan shearwater, Balearic shearwater, and European storm petrel (mettre noms latins).
 Mediterranean seabirds face multiple threats both on land and at sea.
 On land, predation by feral cats and black rats on eggs, chicks, and adults poses a significant risk [11, 12].
 At sea, they are vulnerable to accidental bycatch by fisheries [9, 13], food shortages due to fishing activities [8, 14], various pollutants [15, 16, 17], and disturbances caused by offshore infrastructure [18].
 The Gulf of Lion serves as a hub for commercial fishing [8], tourism, and recreational activities making it an area where seabirds are particularly impacted by human-induced threats [2].

 In addition to existing threats, new human activities are planned in the Gulf of Lion, including offshore wind farm projects [19].
 While offshore wind energy is expected to significantly contribute to renewable energy development, its impact on seabird populations is a major environmental concern [18, 20, 21, 22].
 Offshore wind farms affect seabirds through direct collision mortality [20, 22] and through population displacement due to disturbance created by the wind turbines and associated activities [21, 22].
 Furthermore, wind farms alter the local ecosystem by changing wind and water circulation [23], transforming seabed communities [24], and restricting fishing activities [25].
 These changes often make the area less attractive to seabirds, but in some cases, resources can become more abundant, making the area more appealing to certain species [26, 27].
 However, while a wind farm attracting more seabirds could provide new feeding opportunities, it also increases the risk of collisions [27].